cjcheema/terraform_iteration_meta-arguments/README.md

 ## Child Modules

-* security_group_count:
+1. security_group_count:

-Demonstrates creating AWS Security Groups using the count meta-argument.
+* Demonstrates creating AWS Security Groups using the count meta-argument.

-Suitable for provisioning identical resources or conditionally creating resources based on numeric input.
+* Suitable for provisioning identical resources or conditionally creating resources based on numeric input.

+2. security_group_count_condition:

+* Demonstrates conditional creation of AWS Security Groups using the count meta-argument.

+* Useful for dynamically enabling or disabling Security Group provisioning based on specific conditions.

-* security_group_for_each:
+3. security_group_for_each:

-Demonstrates creating AWS Security Groups using the for_each meta-argument.
+* Demonstrates creating AWS Security Groups using the for_each meta-argument.

-Useful for creating resources with unique configurations, such as different ports or rules for each Security Group.
+* Useful for creating resources with unique configurations, such as different ports or rules for each Security Group.

 ## How to Use